abchrisxyz/ergo-setup/README.md

 Install Docker and Docker Compose, then follow the instructions below for the components you'd like to run.

+> Containers are configured to expose certain ports for convenient access within a home lab context.
+Modify the `ports` values in the `docker-compose.yml` files if needed.

 ## Node

 ```